Kale Clague

-Kale Clague (born June 5, 1998) is a Canadian professional ice hockey defenceman for the Manitoba Moose of the American Hockey League (AHL) while under contract to the Winnipeg Jets of the National Hockey League (NHL).
+Kale Clague (born June 5, 1998) is a Canadian professional ice hockey defenceman for Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
 He was selected in the second round, 51st overall, by the Los Angeles Kings in the 2016 NHL entry draft.
 Clague has also previously played for the Montreal Canadiens and Buffalo Sabres.

 Early life

 Clague was born on June 5, 1998, in Regina, Saskatchewan, Canada to parents Jason and Juanita.
 His father was a goaltender for the 2000–01 Lloydminster Border Kings which was inducted into the Saskatchewan Hockey Hall of Fame.
 His uncle Trevor Hanas is also involved in ice hockey; he played five seasons in the Western Hockey League (WHL) before a brief minor professional career.
 Growing up, he attended Holy Rosary High School and won the Brick Invitational Hockey Tournament.

 Playing career

 Growing up in Alberta, Clague played both ice hockey and baseball.
 He helped the Lloydminster Twins Peewee AA team win the Western Canadian Baseball Championship in 2010 and won the Alberta Peewee Provincial Championship.
 During his bantam career, Clague established a new scoring record for defencemen in the provinces bantam AAA ranks with 35 goals and 77 points in 33 games.
 His scoring record surpassed former Toronto Maple Leafs captain Dion Phaneuf who had 65 points.
 He was subsequently named to the AMHL First All-Star Team in 2013–14 and captained Alberta to a gold medal at the 2013 Western Canada U16 Challenge Cup.
 During this time, Clague was drafted sixth overall of the Brandon Wheat Kings in the 2013 Western Hockey League bantam draft.